rohittp0/charcha/README.md

     npm ci
     ```

-Ok now while the dependencies are installing, let's set up the Firebase project.
+Ok now while the dependencies are installed, let's set up the Firebase project.

 4. Go to the Firebase Console and create a new web app.
 Copy the Firebase config object.
 It should look something like:
     ```js